Lights (musician): 2014–2019: Little Machines and Skin & Earth

+2020–2023: Pep and dEd

 On June 11, 2020, she released a seven-track instrumental synthwave album on Bandcamp titled How to Sleep When You're on Fire.
 Proceeds from this album would be donated to the Black Lives Matter Vancouver branch.
 On July 9, 2020, Lights released the song "Dead End", alongside its music video.
 The song was part of a remix EP of the same name, released in collaboration with MYTH on August 7.

 In 2021, Lights began releasing music under the pseudonym Lūn, a character that appeared in her Skin & Earth comic in 2017, explaining "Lūn is a musician in the Skin&Earth universe.
 Though she is never actually mentioned, she appears all through the comic."
 The EP titled haha i like it was released by Lūn in April 2021.
 That same month, Lights released the song "Beside Myself".

 In October, she released "Prodigal Daughter" as the lead single from her album Pep, released on April 1, 2022.
 On November 16, 2021, in support of the album, Lights announced she would begin her "Baby I'm Back Tour" starting with shows in the US throughout the month of April and May 2022.
-She will start the Canadian leg of the tour in February 2023.
+She ended the tour with a leg of shows in Canada from late January to February 2023.
+In November, her album Warehouse Summer with i_o was released after his death.
+In April 2023, she released a re-imagined chillwave version of Pep titled dEd.

+2024–present: A6

+On February 9, 2024, Felix Cartal and Lights released another track together, titled "Feel Less".
+She also appeared on the PVRIS track "The Blob", released June 20, 2024.
+It was announced that Lights would be appearing at the inaugural All Your Friends festival in Burls Creek, ON, on August 24, 2024 alongside artists like Billy Talent and Silverstein.
+Lights also appeared at several shows of Deadmau5's retro5pective tour, celebrating 25 years of his career.

+She also teased on her social media clips of her working on new music in Berlin, Germany.

+A new single, "Damage", was released on September 27, 2024.
+Alongside the release, she released a video featuring her cutting her hair off to shoulder length, after years of having longer distinct hairstyles.
+Lights performed on September 28, 2024 at the Canadian Songwriters Hall of Fame Induction Ceremony at Massey Hall, honouring inductee Sarah McLachlan, where she covered Sarah's track "Building A Mystery".

+Lights announced her sixth record, A6, would be released on May 2, 2025.
+She also released a second single from the record, "Alive Again", on February 7, 2025.
+"Alive Again" is Lights's first track to chart on the Modern Rock charts in Canada.
+Interacting music videos were put out alongside the singles "Surface Tension" and "White Paper Palm Trees" on April 4, 2025, ahead of the record's release.
+A tour across North America in support of the record began on May 8, 2025 in Victoria, BC.